DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 ### Install the ODM release

-You can now install the product:
+You can now install the product.

 The ODM instance is using the externalCustomDatabase parameters to import the PostgreSQL datasource and driver.
 The ODM services will be exposed with an Ingress using the previously created mycompany certificate.
 It will create automatically an HTTPS GKE loadbalancer.
 So, we disable the ODM internal TLS as it's not needed.
-We use a kustomize as post-rendering to change the decision server readiness because the GKE loadbalancer is using it to create service healthCheck that recquires 200 as response code (ODM default is 301).
+We use a kustomize as post-rendering to change the decision server readiness because the GKE loadbalancer is using it to create service healthCheck that requires 200 as response code (ODM default is 301).

 ```
 helm install <release> ibmcharts/ibm-odm-prod \